 “This breed is known for being stubborn.” - Really?
-This is usually not true, although some owners don’t realize they are playing into their dog’s breed traits, with which they are not familiar or didn’t even realize the dog had.
-(Should have done their homework BEFORE they committed to bringing Spot home.)
+This is usually not true, although some owners don’t realize they are playing into their dog’s breed traits with which they are not familiar or didn’t even bother to do their homework on the breed.
+(Should have done that BEFORE they committed to bringing Spot home.)

-“I don’t have time to work with my dog.” - A really big really? for this.
+“I don’t have time to work with my dog.” - A really big really?
 Why ever not?
-Perhaps you should not have gotten a four-legged companion at this time.
+Perhaps you should have gotten a cat instead.

 “The dog is more work than my cat.”
-First of all, your dog is not a cat.
+Hello!
+Your dog is not a cat.

-Please note that dogs and cats are very different.
+Please note that dogs and cats are very different creatures.
 They are even a different species.
-I say this because I’ve actually come across a few people who thought “a pet is a pet.”
-(More than that I won’t say.)
+I say this because I’ve actually come across people who told me “a pet is a pet.”
+(More than that we won’t go into.)
 Dogs are social animals.
-Cats are not.
+Cats often are not.

-A dog not listening to a recall occurs for any number of reasons.
+A dog not listening to a recall happens for many reasons.

-Not enough time was devoted to proper training.
+Not enough time was devoted to basic training.

-The dog was not given rewards high enough in value in the beginning to make it worth its while to cooperate.
+The dog was not given rewards high enough in value to make it worth its while to cooperate.